DirectViz is a ray-tracing extension for Open Inventor.

 When using ray-tracing mode, OpenGL rendering is replaced, and OpenGL calls will have no effect.

-Please see the Open Inventor by FEI User's Guide for an introduction to DirectViz ray-tracing.
+Please see the Open Inventor Toolkit User's Guide for an introduction to DirectViz ray-tracing.

 Classes related to DirectViz